-New DOE Pump & Motor Regulation
+New Department of Energy (DOE) Pool Pump & Motor Regulations

 In July 2021, new pool installations and replacement DPPP will require a variable speed pump and motor.
-According to the DOE, variable speed pumps can reduce energy usage by about 70 percent relative to single-speed pumps, by operating at a lower speed when the pump is circulating and filtering water.
+According to the DOE, variable speed pumps can reduce energy usage by about 70 percent relative to single-speed pumps by operating at a lower speed when the pump is circulating and filtering water.
 While the variable speed pumps may have a higher initial cost, its energy efficient operation will provide payback.
-The DOE estimates average life-cycle cost savings for owners of in-ground pools of $2,140 with a simple payback of less than 1 year.
+The DOE estimates average life-cycle cost savings for owners of in-ground pools of $2,140 with a payback of less than one year.

 Department of Energy (DOE)

 The next step is for the DOE to adopt the stakeholder recommendations and issue a Direct Final Rule.
-Enacting this legislation would effectively close the replacement motor “loophole.”
+Enacting this legislation would effectively close the replacement motor “loophole”.
 This would set a prescriptive standard that all pool pump motors on the market must meet, regardless of whether they are being sold with a new pool pump or as a replacement.
 This approach ensures that customers will benefit from the variable speed motor technology that is projected in the upcoming 2021 pool pump standard.

 California Energy Commission (CEC)